My Furnace Keeps Short Cycling. What Is Going On?

 Dirty Furnace Filters

-Dirty filters are one of the top causes of furnace and air conditioner break downs.
+Dirty air filters are one of the top causes of furnace and air conditioner break downs.

-If the filter is very dirty, not much air will be able to pass through it and it can cause your furnace to overheat, which could be causing it to short cycle.
+If you have a clogged air filter, not much air will be able to pass through it and it can cause your furnace to overheat, tripping the limit switch which is a safety feature built into your furnace to prevent a fire from occurring.

 This is a simple fix that could prevent a future furnace repair.